Sanket-learn/DemoTry/README.md

 # DemoTry
-This is my first repo
+This is my first repo or data
+Author - Mr Sanket Pund